 - 20-30 drops essential oils.
 I used a combination of lavender, juniper, and rosemary. (where to find 100% pure essential oils)

 - (Optional) 2-3 tablespoons dried herbs or botanicals.
 I used dried rosemary leaves. (where to find fresh organic herbs & botanicals)

 Combine all ingredients in a bowl and mix well.
 Transfer to a glass container with a tight-fitting lid.

 Add approximately ½ cup of bath salts to warm running bath water.

-Benefits of the ingredients
+Benefits of the Bath Salts Ingredients

-- Dried herbs or botanicals (optional): Many dried herbs and flowers possess the same lovely scents and healing properties of their essential oil counterparts.
+Many dried herbs and flowers possess the same lovely scents and healing properties of their essential oil counterparts.
 They’re a beautiful addition to homemade bath salts.
 The only drawback is they can create a mess in the tub.
 If adding dried herbs or flowers to your salts, it is best to use a muslin bag (like this) for your salts.
 Creating a re-usable “tea bag” like this will allow the salts to dissolve in the bathtub, and once the bag is dried, the herbs can be easily emptied.